 Another year, another FIFA.
 Although there’s some way to go until it’s on sale there’s always excitement around the latest instalment of the world’s most popular football game.

-The dust has barely settled on FIFA 19’s release but like the setting of the sun, a timely sequel is an inevitability.
+The dust has settled on FIFA 19’s release and much like the setting of the sun, a timely sequel is an inevitability.
 Here’s all the rumours, everything we know and everything we want in FIFA 20.

 When is FIFA 20 coming out?